axonivy-market/docusign-connector/docusign-connector-product/README.md

 	1. Save the changed application settings
 	1. Create a new empty text file called `docusign.pem` in your Designer 'configuration' directory
 	1. Paste the contents of your clipboard into the `docusign.pem` file
 	1. You can use another storage location for the pem file.
-Adjust the variable `jwt.keyFile` to refer it.
+Adjust the variable `docusign-connector.jwt.keyFile` to refer it.
 It should be a relative path to the 'configuration' directory or an absolute path on your system.
 ![docusign-pem](images/docuSignPem.png)

 1. Define a user to act as service account:
 	1. Navigate to the `Users` overview and select your preferred service user
 	2. Copy the `API Username (id)` stated on the user detail page
-	3. Set it into the variable `jwt.userId`
+	3. Set it into the variable `docusign-connector.jwt.userId`

 1. JWT will be used automatically for processes run by the system user.
-If you want to use it in general, set variable `jwt.use` to `true`
+If you want to use it in general, set variable `docusign-connector.jwt.use` to `true`

 1. Done.
 Start a signing process.
 Once all recipients have signed a document, the system service interaction will attach the signed document to the origin Case.